Isaac Taylor (priest): Writing and ideas

 Taylor's ideas concerning religion raised many eyebrows amongst his contemporaries.
 In 1887, he argued that Islam had been more successful than Christianity in "civilizing" Africa and ridding the "Dark Continent" of cannibalism, devil worship, human sacrifice, witchcraft, infanticide, and bad hygiene.
 Cheers followed not Taylor's lecture—made to a British audience primarily of Anglican missionary supporters—but the remarks made by the speakers who followed him and denounced his theories.
 In the same address, delivered to the Wolverhampton Church Congress in 1887, Taylor argued that "Islam, above all, is the most powerful total abstinence society in the world; whereas the extension of European trade means the extension of drunkenness and vice, and the degradation of the people."
 Ultimately, Taylor's comments were made based upon the racist assumptions of Islamicist controversialists, including the famous traveller and writer Richard Burton that the lower races were better adapted to respond to the message of Islam than that of Christianity.

 In 1890, Taylor published Origin of the Aryans, in which he proposed the "round-head theory," in which he argued that European Russia was the homeland of all of the Indo-European peoples, in opposition to the assertion of Max Müller, who had argued for Central Asia.
 Taylor believed that the Celts (tall stature, round heads), a branch of the ancient Finns, were the only true Aryans who had "Aryanized" the Iberians (short stature, long heads), the Scandinavians (tall stature, long heads), and the Ligurians (short stature, round heads).

 In regards to the origin of the Basques, Taylor believed that they were direct descendants of the Etruscans.
 Taylor’s theories on the Etruscans, though now obsolete, caused great interest at the time that they were presented.
 He believed that the Etruscan language belonged to the Altaic language group, and that Etruscan mythology was fundamental to that presented in the Kalevala, the great Finnish epic.

-In his Names and Their Histories (1898), Taylor presented an impressive survey of local, foreign, and national names.
+In his The Origin of the Aryans (1892), concerning Lithuanians, Taylor wrote that: "Thus it would seem that the Lithuanians have the best claim to represent the primitive Aryan race, as their language exhibits fewer of those phonetic changes, and of those grammatical losses which are consequent on the acquirement of a foreign speech."In his Names and Their Histories (1898), Taylor presented an impressive survey of local, foreign, and national names.
 Though many of his toponymic theories have been discounted, he laid the groundwork for future research in this then-new discipline.